irasan/babagifts/README.md

 ## Features
 ### Existing Features
-* The navbar contains a logo(name) on top left hand corner to redirect to the landing page.
+* The navbar contains a logo(name) on top left corner to redirect to the landing page.
 Different site sections (Home, Products, Subscriptions, About and Contact) are placed in the center.
 In the right corner three icons are displayed: profile, search and shopping bag.
 Profile icon has a dropdown submenu which changes depending on user being logged in or not.
-If the user is not logged the account submenu will show Register and Login links.
-If the user is logged in, he'll see Profile and Logout links.
-If a superuser is logged in, account submenu will show 3 links: Product Management,Profile, and Logout.
+If the user is not logged in, account submenu will show Register and Login links.
+If the user is logged in, he'll see Profile, Wishlist and Logout links.
+If a superuser is logged in, account submenu will also show Product Management submenu.
 Search input field will appear when clicking on search icon.
 It allows to search products and subscriptions.
 Shopping bag dispays quantity of the items currently put there.
-* The footer shows links to the following pages: Home, F.A.Q., Register, Login, Profile, and social media icons.
+* The footer shows links to the following pages: Home, F.A.Q., Contact, Profile, and social media icons.
 * User authentication: users can register their profiles, log in and log out.
 * On the profile page users can see their default info if any and change it.
 Subscriptions and past orders will also be displayed.
 There's also a button to user's wishlist.
 * Any user can browse different products and subscriptions.
-* Logged in users can save products to wishlist and see if those products have already been saved (red heart icon will indicate this)
+* Logged in users can save products to a wishlist and see if those products have already been saved (red heart icon will indicate this)
 * Any user can buy different products, while subscriptions are only available to registered users.
 * Any user (logged in or not) can checkout securely.
 * Any user can see confirmations / error messages when completing actions on the website.
 * Any user can receive confirmation emails for order when compliting order form during checkout.
 * The admin can add, update and remove products via admin page or via website.
 * Any user can send a message to site owners through contact page.
+* Any user can subscribe to a newsletter by providing their email address.

 ### Other features include:
 * Stripe Integration.